osiptsoff/OSlabs/README.md

 # OSlabs
-repo to keep labs made for OS cource
+repo to keep labs made for OS course